RohitJangid05/JavaScript/Events/Readme.md

         keydown: Triggered when a key is pressed down.
         keyup: Triggered when a key is released.
         keypress: Triggered when a key is pressed (deprecated in some cases).

+    Input Event

+        Input Event: Fires in real-time as the user types or modifies the input value while focused.
+        Change Event: Fires after the input element loses focus and only if the value has changed.

     Form Events: